stepfunc/rodbus/README.md

 [Rust](https://www.rust-lang.org/) async/await implementation of the [Modbus](http://www.modbus.org/) protocol using
 [Tokio](https://tokio.rs/) with idiomatic bindings for C/C++, Java, and .NET Core.

+The library supports Modbus TCP, RTU, and TLS including role-based access control using the X.509 role identifier in the Modbus security specification.

 ## License

 Refer to [`License.txt`](./LICENSE.txt) for the terms of the non-commercial license.
 This software is "source available", but is not